How we investigate

 Local-level learning

 HSSIB investigations may identify local-level learning for healthcare organisations or staff.
-This can include prompts or questions to help identify and think about how specific patient safety concerns could be responded to at the local level.
+This is intended to support organisations with practical prompts or questions that they can choose to use to help identify and think about how specific patient safety concerns could be responded to at the local level.
+They may decide to make changes as a result of this local learning.

 HSSIB investigation reports may also identify specific learning for integrated care systems where a more joined up, regional response to a patient safety concern could help to improve care.